35percent/11tystarter/src/posts/2012-09-25-heygate-cinemas-opening-night.md

 against the regeneration.

-The film was accompanied by a number of newsclips about the estate and an excerpt from the film-makers' new feature-length documentary about the regeneration of the estate ([Larry and Janet Move out](https://larryandjanetmoveout.com)).
+The film was accompanied by a number of newsclips about the estate and an description from the film-makers' new feature-length documentary about the regeneration of the estate ([Larry and Janet Move out](https://larryandjanetmoveout.com)).
 Film-makers David Reeve and Patrick Steel have been filming on the estate since the decant started, and have